Full medical insurance without co-payments or waiting period, and repatriation for expats who want to obtain residence permits.

 Spanish bank account

-A Spanish bank account is needed to make monthly payments or you can use a credit card.
+A Spanish bank account is needed to make the payment. (single payment)

 This insurance is designed for expats, so it’s an essential requirement to have a passport with a photo, for the medical insurance procedure.